 I'm driving now

-On "role reversal" with our parents and the fine line between helping and mothering.
+On role reversal with our parents and the fine line between helping and hovering.

 I’m doing all the driving.
-Mom loves — and I mean loves — long-distance driving and drives well, but she gets tired easily now.
 My driving was a non-negotiable when we started talking about these trips.
-She was furious about my insistence and tried to put her foot down, like when I was a kid.
+Mom loves — and I mean loves — long-distance driving, but she gets tired easily and has vision problems.
+She was furious and tried to put her foot down, like when I was a kid.
 But on this matter, I wouldn’t budge.

 These road trips are helping us figure out our new mother-daughter relationship.
 I wouldn’t call this role reversal.
 I’d call it role redefinition.